 The following is a list of mechanisms that are already in place to manage the co-creation process.
-The list includes mechanisms described in the Grant Agreement and others that have been agreed upon during the first months of the project.
+The list includes mechanisms described in the Grant Agreement and others that have been agreed upon after the project began.

 - This guideline itself serves as a fundamental departure point for the co-creation process, acting as 'terms of reference' for the project team.
-It will be evaluated and revised by ICLEI with input from the project team halfway through the project. - The stakeholder advisory board (SHAB), defined in the management structure of the project (see ARCH Grant Agreement, Part B, Section 3.2) mirrors the executive board, providing a parallel avenue for city partners to share experiences and concerns, to then be taken to the executive board by the SHAB chair. - A local research (academic) partner is assigned to every city to provide technical support and capacity sensitive to local needs. - The ICLEI (WP3) team will facilitate the co-creation process in order to ensure that activities take place in a coordinated manner and to provide a further avenue to address concerns. - Regular joint calls for all city partners and their local research partners (monthly at first due to intensity of project tasks, likely reducing in frequency from 2020 on).
-Other research partners invited to attend.
-Focus of calls: early on focused on WP3 tasks for delivery in first year of project and peer-to-peer updates. - Documentation of joint calls will be shared with all partners (upload on Confluence). - Four co-creation workshops will be held over the lifespan of the project.
-The final three will provide time and space to reflect on the co-creation process and address concerns.
+It was evaluated and revised by ICLEI with input from the project team halfway through the project (November 2020). - The stakeholder advisory board (SHAB), defined in the management structure of the project (see ARCH Grant Agreement, Part B, Section 3.2) mirrors the executive board, providing a parallel avenue for city partners to share experiences and concerns, to then be taken to the executive board by the SHAB chair. - A local research (scientific) partner is assigned to every city to provide technical support and capacity sensitive to local needs. - The ICLEI (WP3) team will facilitate the co-creation process in order to ensure that activities take place in a coordinated manner and to provide a further channel to address concerns. - Regular joint calls for all city partners and their local research partners (monthly at first due to intensity of project tasks, though this may reduce in frequency at some point).
+Other scientific partners are invited to attend every second call.
+Focus of calls: to date these have been focused on WP3 tasks for delivery in the first year of project and peerto-peer updates.
+Now that the city partners have completed (or nearly completed) their two major deliverables from WP3 (baseline report and local work plan) the focus will likely shift to implementation of the local work plans and co-development of tools led by scientific partners. - From October 2020 onwards, regular (monthly) joint calls for scientific partners are being held, focused on coordination between WPs and the integration of the various solutions under development. - Documentation of city and scientific partner calls is shared with all partners.
+From October 2020, a blog format is being trialled - intended to be more accessible - combining key points from city calls with updates from scientific partners.
+News will include: city updates (content taken from monthly city calls), solutions updates (content taken from monthly technical calls), and dissemination updates (covering